ajitcherian/terraform-digitalocean-droplet/README.md

 # terraform-digitalocean-droplet

-For creating a droplet(ubuntu or centos) in digital ocean using terraform script.
+For creating a droplet(ubuntu or centos) in the Digital ocean using terraform script.

  You can run the run.sh script, which will launch ubuntu 18/centos 7 droplet: